Board elections

 Boards can also choose to have a an election cycle for parent representatives which allows some of its parent representatives to be elected at a mid-term election.
 This is 18 months after the triennial election.
 The remainder of parent representatives are elected at the triennial elections.

-If your board opts in to mid-term elections, please let the Ministry of Education and the New Zealand School Trustees Association (NZSTA) know, so that you will receive funding and updates for mid-term elections.
+If your board opts in to mid-term elections, let the Ministry of Education and the New Zealand School Trustees Association (NZSTA) know, so that you will receive funding and updates for mid-term elections.

 By-elections